Great Traverse of Japan

 Collapse All

 Welcome to Japan!
-Upon your arrival in Tokyo, we will greet you at the airport and escort you to our handpicked hotel by shared car.
-For guests arriving after 20:30, the latest time our shared cars operate, we’ll refund your transfer fee.
-Please arrange your own transportation to the hotel or book a private pickup with us.
+Upon your arrival in Tokyo, we will greet you at the airport before 20:30 and offer you a hassle-free transfer to our handpicked hotel by shared car.

 Day 2 Tokyo: Tsukiji Outer Market, Meiji Jingu Shrine, Imperial Palace, Senso-ji Temple

-This morning, your guide will pick you up at the hotel and begin an exciting Tokyo adventure by riding its convenient public transportation.
-First, let’s uncover the secrets of Japanese cooking at the Tsukiji Outer Market, once the world’s largest fish market and now a popular spot for food lovers.
-From the 17th century, when seafood was wrapped in kelp to stay fresh before refrigeration, to modern innovations like high-moisture ramen, which can become deformed but easily regain its shape with a simple shake - challenging the idea that noodles shouldn’t be pressed - Tokyo’s cuisine has constantly evolved and shaped Japan’s food culture.
+This morning, your guide will pick you up from your hotel for an exciting Tokyo adventure via public transportation.
+First, let’s explore Japanese cooking secrets at Tsukiji Outer Market, once the world’s largest fish market and now a food lover’s favorite.
+From 17th-century kelp-wrapped seafood for storage to modern high-moisture ramen, which easily regains shape after extrusion, Tokyo’s cuisine has evolved and shaped Japan’s food culture.

 Meiji Jingu Shrine, Tokyo